 - i.
-It is stated that the Courts and Tribunals have an obligation to ensure compliance with the obligations assumed by the parties to a contract.
-The respondents are under a binding obligation to make payment of the tariff invoices raised by the petitioner within 30 days from the date of receipt of the invoice.
-The same has to be enforced strictly to ensure that the petitioner is able to service all its obligations under the PPA and other project agreements, including the financing agreements for the project. - ii.
-It is stated that the petitioner has invested a huge amount of money in setting up the project on the promise that TSDISCOM will pay the tariff discovered in the transparent competitive bid process and as specified in the PPA in a timely manner.
-However, the facts stated above demonstrate that TSDISCOM has been acting arbitrarily and misusing its dominant position by not making payments in a time bound manner.

-- iii.
-It is stated that the respondents cannot be allowed to operate at their whims and fancies and it must respect the contractual obligations.
+It is stated that the Courts and Tribunals have an obligation to ensure compliance with the obligations assumed by the Parties.
+The Respondents are under a binding obligation to make payment of the tariff invoices raised by the petitioner within 30 days from the date of receipt of the invoice.
+The same has to be enforced strictly to ensure that the petitioner is able to service all its obligations under the PPA and other project agreements, including the financing agreements for the Project. - ii.
+It is stated that the petitioner invested huge amounts in setting up the project on the basis that TSDISCOM will pay the tariff discovered in the transparent competitive bid process and as specified in the PPA in timely manner.
+However, the facts stated above demonstrate that the TSDISCOM has been acting in an arbitrary manner and misusing their dominant position. - iii.
+It is stated that the respondents cannot be allowed to operate at their whims and fancies and must respect the contractual obligations.
 The non-payment of invoices and LPS is a gross violation of the provisions of the PPA.
 The PPA, in order to protect the rights of the parties, stipulates a cut-off date by which TSDISCOM must make payments for the energy supplied from the project.
-Additionally in case payments are not made in a timely manner as per the provisions of the PPA, TSDISCOM is required to pay an LPS on the delayed payments in accordance with Clause 5.2 of the PPA.
-However, in total disregard of the said provisions, and despite repeated requests by the petitioner, the respondents, arbitrarily and illegally, continue to delay/withhold the lawful payments of the petitioner. - iv.

-It is stated that the respondents have not disputed any invoice raised by the petitioner until the present date.
+Additionally in case payments are not made in a timely manner as per the provisions of the PPA, the TSDISCOM is required to pay LPS on delayed payments in accordance with Clause 5.2 of the PPA.
+However, in total disregard of the said provisions, and despite repeated requests and communications issued by the Petitioner, the respondents, arbitrarily and illegally, continue to delay/withhold the lawful payments of the petitioner. - It is stated that the respondents have not disputed any invoice raised by iv. the petitioner till date.
 As such, the invoices have become conclusive and TSDISCOM/TSPCC is bound to make payments for the said invoices.
-TSDISCOM has been withholding payments legally admitted and payable to the petitioner without any basis whatsoever.

-It is stated that TSDISCOM entered into the PPA, on its own volition, knowing fully well the obligations it entailed, to meet its energy requirement and also to fulfil its mandatory renewable purchase obligation.
-The parties have acted upon the PPA and have taken the respective burden and benefit thereof.
-The petitioner has been providing an uninterrupted supply of power from its solar power project to TSDISCOM and raising invoices against such supply while TSDISCOM has been off-taking the power for supply to its consumers.
-It is settled law that once a contract has been executed, acted upon, and taken benefit of by the parties, the same is binding in law on the parties.
+In the present case, TSDISCOM is withholding payments legally admitted and due to the petitioner without any basis whatsoever.
+It is stated that the petitioner submits that TSDISCOM entered into the PPA, on its own volition, knowing fully well the obligations it entailed, to meet its energy requirement and also to fulfil its mandatory renewable purchase obligation.
+The parties have acted upon the PPA and have taken respective burden and benefit thereof.
+The petitioner has been providing uninterrupted supply of power from its solar power project to TSDISCOM and raising invoices against such supply while TSDISCOM has been off-taking the power for supply to its consumers.
+It is settled law that once a contract has been executed, acted upon and taken benefit of by the parties, the same is binding in law on the parties.
 In view thereof, TSDISCOM must be pinned to its obligations under the PPA.